University of Waterloo

 Tel.
 (519) 888-4567

 Dr. Young is an industrial ecologist supporting the circular economy.
 He researches sustainable materials and resources using methods including life-cycle assessment (LCA), material flow analysis (MFA), sustainable supply chain management, management systems, and carbon accounting.
-Current interests include sustainability standards and certification, conflict minerals and reuse of electric vehicle batteries.
+Current interests include sustainability standards and certification, conflict minerals, and reuse and remanufacturing of products.

 Research website: www.uwaterloo.ca/industrial-ecology